missjwo/wp-community-uk-slack/README.md

 The WordPress community in the UK is on Slack.

 ## What is Slack?
 In a nut shell [Slack](https://slack.com/) is an online chat service for teams.
 After many years of [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat), the [WordPress.org](http://WordPress.org) team moved all of their conversations onto Slack.
-This has made having conversations to do with the WordPress.org project much easier to have regardless of your technical abiity.
+This has made having conversations to do with the WordPress.org project much easier to have, regardless of technical abiity.
 You can read more about their decision at [chat.wordpress.org](http://chat.wordpress.org)

 With Slack you can create your own team, and within that team, have multiple channels.
-One way to look at it is that if Slack was a block of flats, every **team** is a flat, and every **channel** is a room within that flat.
+It may be helpful to look at it like this:

+>If Slack was a block of flats, every *team* is a flat, and every *channel* is a room within that flat.

 Just like a flat in real life, the key to entering to each team is different.
 We will discuss how to get onto the WP Community UK slack team later.